One of the best ways to get a good idea of where you stand (in just about anything) is to run a SWOT Analysis.

 How to run a SWOT Analysis on your personal finances

-Note: This exercise does not need to take long; look at it like a brainstorming session and write down any and all possibilities that you come up with.
+Note: This exercise does not need to take long; look at it as a brainstorming session and write down any and all possibilities that you come up with.
 You can reorganize them or scratch them from the list later.
-This exercise is also more helpful if you are tracking your income with a tool such as Quicken or an online money management tool.
+This exercise is also more helpful if you are tracking your income with a tool such as Quicken or a similar app, or an online money management tool.

 Determine Financial Strengths